-When you are considering when to collect retirement benefits, one important factor to take into account is how long you might live.
+When you are deciding when to start receiving retirement benefits, one important factor to take into consideration is how long you might live.

 According to data we compiled: